apache/buildstream/doc/source/arch_data_model.rst

 The *Element* is an abstract base class which cannot do anything on its own, its concrete class is defined by *plugins* which are either included in the BuildStream :ref:`core set of plugins <plugins>` or loaded from external sources :ref:`defined by the project
-<project_plugins>`
+<project_plugins>`.

 The responsibilities of an element include:

-* Loading the element's configuration from the core provided dictionary
+* Loading the element's configuration from the core provided dictionary.
-* Providing a unique key for any element specific configuration which might affect the output produced by the element
+* Providing a unique key for any element specific configuration which might affect the output produced by the element.
-* Configuring the sandbox
+* Configuring the sandbox.
-* Staging the data into the sandbox, which might include Sources and the outputs of previous elements
+* Staging the data into the sandbox, which might include Sources and the outputs of previous elements.
-* Assembling the output *artifact*
+* Assembling the output *artifact*.

 Element data structure